-For mobile home installations, an Outside Air Kit (S.Z1726 / S.Z1726B) is required.
-It is recommened that the kit be installed prior to appliance installation (refer to the instructions provided with the kit).
+For mobile home installations, an Outside Air Kit (S.Z1726 / S.Z1726B) is required along with either a Fan Kit (S.Z1714) or a Rear Shield Kit (S.Z4015).
+It is recommened that all required kits be installed prior to appliance installation (refer to the instructions provided with each kit).